delkind/mouse-brain-cell-counting/MANUAL.md

 Under "Basic Options", you can select the following:

 - **Parameter:** Select the parameter to visualize from the dropdown menu.
+- **Hemishpere:** Select the hemisphere for which to visualize the parameter.
+Note not all the parameters are available for separate hemispheres
 - **Aggregation (for microscopic parameters):** If you've selected a microscopic parameter (such as area, perimeter or diameter), select the aggregation method.
 - **Sex:** Select one or more genders to filter the data.
 If none is selected, data for all genders will be included.
 - **Strain:** Select one or more strains to filter the data.
 If none is selected, data for all strains will be included.